What is an operating system?

 - As a result of being exclusive to Mac, doesn’t have very much users so software developers (especially game studios) are less interested in the platform.

 Well, to be honest, Linux is not exactly an OS.
-It’s an OS kernel - a tiny subset of an OS that does most basic operations so what we are going to talk about is an average Linux distro - a packaging of a big amount of software built on top of the Linux kernel that is enough to provide a user with desktop experience.
-Main desktop Linux distributions are Ubuntu (and derivatives), Red Hat (most remarkably Fedora), Arch Linux.
-In the desktop OS market Linux doesn’t really have a big share, but it dominates on the market of servers (most websites run on Linux servers), embedded devices (Smart TVs, multimedia players etc) and mobile devices (smartphones, tablets, smartwatch)
+It’s an OS kernel - a tiny subset of an OS that does most basic operations, so what we are going to talk about here is an average Linux distro - a packaging of a big amount of software built on top of the Linux kernel that is enough to provide a user with desktop experience.
+Main desktop Linux distributions are Ubuntu (and derivatives), Red Hat (most remarkably Fedora), and Arch Linux.
+In the desktop OS market, Linux doesn’t really have a big share, but it dominates on the market of servers (most websites run on Linux servers), embedded devices (Smart TVs, multimedia players etc.) and mobile devices (smartphones, tablets, smartwatches).

 - Free.
-Linux is open-source, as well as most software for it meaning you can download and use it legally for free.
+Linux is open-source, as well as most of the software for it, meaning you can download and use it for free, legally .

 - Unix-like OS.
-Same as with MacOS, Linux provides you with a Unix-like shell interface to use command-line utilities making it very popular among programmers and other people related to computer sciences.
+Same as with MacOS, Linux provides you with a Unix-like shell interface to use command-line utilities making it very popular among programmers and other people in computer sciences.